dingusdev/dingusppc/README.md

 git submodule update --init --recursive
 ```

-This is because the CubeB module is not included by default.
+This is because the CubeB and Capstone modules are not included by default.
 All other components are already included in the thirdparty folder and compiled along with the rest of DingusPPC.

 For example, to build the project in a Unix-like environment, you will need to run
 the following commands in the OS terminal: